A familiar challenge...

 Right off the bat, we’ll say it: client acquisition is difficult and we’re yet to meet a firm that has developed the proverbial ‘golden goose’.

-It’s been a challenge within the profession for years, and in a digital heavy world where everybody’s shouting as loud as possible to get heard, you have to go a long way to break through the noise.
+It’s been a challenge within the profession for years to acquire accounting clients, and in a digital heavy world where everybody’s shouting as loud as possible to get heard, a business has to go a long way to break through the noise and attract new clients.

 Campaigns do work